Asylum seekers and refugees - who's who?

 Britain's asylum system is very tough

 - The UK asylum system is strictly controlled and complex.
-It is very difficult to get asylum.
-The decision-making process is extremely tough and many people’s claims are rejected
+It is very difficult for people seeking asylum to provide the evidence required to be granted protection.
+The decision-making process is extremely tough and many people’s claims are rejected.
+In the year ending June 2019, 44% of initial decisions resulted in a grant of asylum or other form of protection.

 - Initial Home Office decision-making remains poor.
 Many refugees had to rely on the courts rather than the Government to provide them with the protection they need.
-The proportion of asylum appeals allowed in the twelve months to September 2018 was 38%
+The proportion of asylum appeals allowed in the year ending June 2019 was 40%

 - There are particular problems with decisions on women’s claims.
 Women who turn to the courts for help when their asylum claims are refused are more likely to have their protection needs recognised by the courts.
 Women tell us that it is in part because the asylum system can feel very hostile and it is difficult for them to give full details of the violence they have experienced